SublimeText/Modelines/README.rst

 single-line comment character for your language.
 When there isn't a concept of comment, the default comment character must be used.

-How to define comment characters in Sublime Text
+How to Define Comment Characters in Sublime Text
 ------------------------------------------------

 SublimeModelines finds the appropriate single-line comment character by inspecting